Portela44/hollow-knight-canvas-edition/README.md

 ## Description

-Game's purpose and description
+This game will try to imitate the best-selling 2D platform game Hollow Knight, from Team Cherry.

 ## User stories MVP

 Minimum user stories:

+- User can move right.
+- User can move left.
+- User can receive damage.
-- User can ...
+- User can fall out of the picture.

 ## User stories Backlog

+- User can attack.
-- User can ...
+- User can destroy environment.

 ## File structure